SPEAKING OF FAITH: Jesus is coming back - The Cherokee One Feather

 “Israel became a nation in the land of Israel again, on May 14-15, 1948, as a nation returned to its land, after over 1,700 years’ involuntary separation.
 ‘It’s a nation that was made in a day,’ just as God had pronounced it would be back during Biblical times.
 His ‘set-time’ clock began ticking and Jerusalem was won and put back into Israeli hands in the miraculous, Six-Day war in 1967.
 The Jews, having been horribly mistreated and dispersed across the world until these last years, God Himself has been setting the stage we now see, for all the nations in these last days, including the United States.
 All the nations, those who are for Israel, and those who are not, will be coming under scrutiny and possible judgment by God Himself, according to His Covenant and Promises.”
 Rev. Melton, added.

 “That time and generation is now over 72 years completed.
 These very times are the ones He has had written of by over 40 of His most loyal and trusted servants.
 (Written of and for about 1,600 years before Jesus’ birth and for close to 70 years after Jesus’ death, burial, resurrection and ascension, His Word has been placed in Scripture-form for all of us human beings who will read it for themselves—Old Testament Covenant and New Testament Covenant.)
-This understanding lets us know that the time of making our making our own life choices and decisions is very short.
+This understanding lets us know that the time of our making our own life choices and decisions is very short.
 “Are you ready?
 Are your kids and family members ready?
 Your neighbors and friends—are they ready?
 Jesus is coming back soon, Church.
 Put the devil on notice, that his time is almost finished,” Rev. Melton, explained.

 “The end of the world is coming soon.
 Therefore, be earnest and disciplined in your prayers.